MVC-Elements/BackboneElements/README.md

 <my-backbone-component>Hello world</my-backbone-component>
 ```

-In this case $scope._content is equal to "Hello world".
+In this case attributes._content is equal to "Hello world".

 Dependencies